 The reason for not prolonging the ban was that so many national authorities within the EU had now enacted their own permanent rules regarding the marketing, distribution and sale of binary options to retail clients and that those rules were at least as stringent as ESMA´s temporary rules.

-One notable example of a EU membership country that now has their own binary options rules to safeguard retail clients is Cyprus.
+One notable example of a EU member country that now has its own binary options rules to safeguard retail clients is Cyprus.
 On 10 July, 2019, the Cyprus Securities and Exchange Commission (CySEC) published a Policy Statement on the decision to impose national measures regarding the marketing, distribution and sale of binary options, pursuant to Article 42 of Regulation (EU) No 600/20141 (MiFIR).

 In Australia, binary options trading is legal, but it is regulated by the Australian Securities and Investments Commission (ASIC) to protect investors from fraud and other unethical acts.

 All binary options brokers operating in Australia must be regulated and registered with the ASIC.

 Binary options are considered a financial product under Australian law and are governed by the Corporations Act 2001.

 This means that any binary options trading activities are governed by ASIC, which has the authority to levy penalties and fines for any infractions of the law.